 - Ultimate sportive nutrition guide

-We've partnered with 220 Triathlon (also published by Immediate Media) to bring you a selection of recipes specially selected to support the cyclist or athlete in training — and they taste damn good too!
+We've partnered with 220 Triathlon magazine to bring you a selection of recipes selected to support the cyclist or athlete in training — and they taste damn good too!
 All the recipes are easy to follow and take you through step-by-step how to create everything from tasty lunches to quick and easy smoothies.

-You also won't need to go out to do a special shop for obscure ingredients because each dish is designed to be whipped up using a combination of store-cupboard staples and meal leftovers.
-So not only will they provide you with a good, nutritional meal that's low in fat and with no added salt, they'll also help you save money so you've got more to spend on other essentials, such as new bike bits!
+With these recipes, you won't need to do a special shop for obscure ingredients because each dish is designed to be whipped up using a combination of store-cupboard staples and meal leftovers.
+In other words, they'll provide you with a good, nutritional meal that's low in fat and with no added salt – they'll also help you save money (so you've got more to spend on other essentials, such as new bike bits…).

 1. Smoked mackerel, potato and beetroot with natural yoghurt and horseradish dressing

-Combining rich and satisfying mackerel, which is an excellent source of omega 3, with earthy antioxidant-rich beetroot, this dish has plenty of protein and carbohydrate to keep you satisfied.
-We love the yoghurt and horseradish dressing that's both light and low fat, but has a warming zing.
+Combining rich and satisfying mackerel (an excellent source of omega 3), with earthy antioxidant-rich beetroot, this dish has plenty of protein and carbohydrate to keep you satisfied.
+We love the yoghurt and horseradish dressing, which is light and low fat, but has a warming zing.

 2. Chicken, bulgar wheat and spinach with grain mustard and orange dressing

-Bulgar wheat is a great option for a working packed lunch.
+Bulgar wheat is a great option for a packed lunch.
 Easy to make, you can store it dry and make up batches as and when you need it.
-This recipe is a great way to use up leftover chicken and the iron-rich spinach provides a tasty earthiness to a dish that has freshness and vitamin C courtesy of the light orange dressing.
+This recipe is a great way to use up leftover chicken and the iron-rich spinach provides plenty of tasty earthiness, while the light orange dressing adds freshness and vitamin C.

 3. Tuna, pasta, red pepper and soy bean with Dijon mustard dressing